UPDATE: Understanding European Union Legal Materials

 The following indexes can be used to identify periodical articles related to EU issues and topics.

-· Index to Foreign Legal Periodicals.
+- Index to Foreign Legal Periodicals.
 Berkeley, Calif.: University of California Press.
 Print coverage from 1960 to present; electronic coverage since 1985.
 This index contains citations to articles in selected legal journals published abroad and U.S. law reviews focused on international law.
 The print version has subject, geographical, and author indexes.
 The electronic version can be found on HeinOnline.

-· Legal Resource Index (also known as LegalTrac).
+- Legal Resource Index (also known as LegalTrac).
 Gale Group.
 Indexes legal journals from the United Kingdom, Canada, Australia, and New Zealand, but mainly focuses on U.S. journals since 1980.
 This database is the electronic companion to Current Law Index.

-· ECLAS, European Commission Libraries Catalogue.
-This database of documents on European affairs includes the departmental collections of twenty directorates-general.
+- Journals.
+On Westlaw Edge.
+Contains articles from legal journals in the United Kingdom and Europe on European Union law.
+ECLAS, European Commission Libraries Catalogue.
+Use Find-eR, European Commission Library Catalogue, to explore the print and electronic collections of the European Commission libraries.
+Search for departmental collections of twenty directorates general.
 The catalog also includes Web resources and secondary sources that were previously cataloged in SCAD, a now defunct database of EU documents.

-· The Economist.
+- The Economist.
 London: The Economist Newspaper.
 This British weekly newsmagazine usually includes two to three articles in each issue related to EU affairs.

-· European Current Law.
+- European Current Law.
 London: Sweet & Maxwell.
 This monthly publication contains digests of European Union legislation, cases, and articles organized by subject and a cumulative subject index.

-· (last updated April 11, 2016).
+- European Union Research (last updated Oct.
+29, 2020).
 New York University Law Library.

 The following law review articles published since 1995 guide researchers in the use of EU legal materials.

-· John Furlong and Susan Doe, “Researching European Law: A Basic Introduction,” 6 Legal Information Management 136 (Summer 2006).
+- John Furlong and Susan Doe, “Researching European Law: A Basic Introduction,” 6 Legal Information Management 136 (Summer 2006).

-· John Furlong, “How to find European Law: a basic introduction,” 9 Legal Information Management 89 (2009).
+- John Furlong, “How to find European Law: a basic introduction,” 9 Legal Information Management 89 (2009).

-· Paul Clarke, “What’s happening in the EU?,” 9 Legal Information Management 84 (2009).
+- Paul Clarke, “What’s happening in the EU?,” 9 Legal Information Management 84 (2009).

-· Jochen Sreil and Jacqueline Suter.
+- Jochen Sreil and Jacqueline Suter.
 “Research Guide for United States Users to Materials from the Court of Justice of the European Communities.”
 Columbia Journal of European Law 1 (1995): 559–67.
 Written by senior personnel at the European Court of Justice, this guide focuses on official publications of the European Court of Justice, both in print and electronic databases.

-With twenty-eight Member States, the European Union has become an even more prominent economic power in the world.
+With twenty-seven Member States, the European Union has become an even more prominent economic power in the world.
 Interest in EU law and policy will likely grow even at smaller law schools without extensive international law offerings and at law firms outside major metropolitan areas.
 This guide was intended to aid infrequent users of EU materials in locating sources of EU law and EU official documents.
 It was not intended to be a comprehensive guide to EU law.
 Researchers requiring further information should consult the introductory texts and research guides described in this guide for more detailed information on this growing supranational organization and its law and policies.